The Humble Elderberry: Nature's Purple Powerhouse of Health and Heritage Deep within the tangled thickets of hedgerows, damp woodlands...

 due to unknown effects on the fetus or infant.

-side effects of taking elderberry?
+Are there any side effects of taking elderberry?

 Most people tolerate elderberry well when used